Early Years Update looks at the principles, process and purpose of assessment in the early years

 - Records should be shared with the child.

 Section 5 includes the four principles for demonstrating progress during the EYFS.
-This involves analysing a broad range of information to illustrate children’s progress over time and across all areas of Learning and Development.
+This involves analyzing a broad range of information to illustrate children’s progress over time and across all areas of Learning and Development.

 The four principles for demonstrating progress are: